PLATINUM2023

 Economically disadvantaged people

-While House Rabbit Society chapters are all independent 501c3 organizations, responsible for raising their own funds, House Rabbit Society tries to provide support to our chapters in cases where they need extra help.
-In order to do this, we have the Chapter Grant Program.
+While House Rabbit Society chapters are all independent 501(c)(3) nonprofits, responsible for raising their own funds, HRS is able to provide some support through the Chapter Grant Program.

 Population(s) Served